stonepros/stone/doc/rados/operations/add-or-rm-mons.rst

 .. important:: Existing monitors are not supposed to change their IP addresses.

-Monitors are critical components of a Ceph cluster, and they need to maintain a quorum for the whole system to work properly.
+Monitors are critical components of a Stone cluster, and they need to maintain a quorum for the whole system to work properly.
 To establish a quorum, the monitors need to discover each other.
-Ceph has strict requirements for discovering monitors.
+Stone has strict requirements for discovering monitors.

-Ceph clients and other Ceph daemons use ``ceph.conf`` to discover monitors.
+Stone clients and other Stone daemons use ``stone.conf`` to discover monitors.
-However, monitors discover each other using the monitor map, not ``ceph.conf``.
+However, monitors discover each other using the monitor map, not ``stone.conf``.
-For example,  if you refer to `Adding a Monitor (Manual)`_ you will see that you need to obtain the current monmap for the cluster when creating a new monitor, as it is one of the required arguments of ``ceph-mon -i {mon-id} --mkfs``.
-The following sections explain the consistency requirements for Ceph monitors, and a few safe ways to change a monitor's IP address.
+For example,  if you refer to `Adding a Monitor (Manual)`_ you will see that you need to obtain the current monmap for the cluster when creating a new monitor, as it is one of the required arguments of ``stone-mon -i {mon-id} --mkfs``.
+The following sections explain the consistency requirements for Stone monitors, and a few safe ways to change a monitor's IP address.